Graduate Application Process

 Identify a Faculty Sponsor

 The vast majority of successful applicants to the Field of Ecology and Evolutionary Biology have identified a potential major professor long before the applications are due.
 Identify a faculty member with whom you're interested in working and send them an email initiating a dialogue regarding your interests and background.
-You can find a list of Field Faculty here.
+For suggestions on how to reach out to potential advisors, please see our tips.
+Please follow this link to locate our list of Graduate Field Faculty.

-Students who wish to apply for graduate study at Cornell must do so online at the Graduate School page.
+Students who wish to apply for graduate study at Cornell must do so using the Cornell Graduate School online application.
 The deadline to submit the application and all supporting materials is December 1.

 Letters of Recommendation